Rio Grande & Bosque Improvements – Overview

 Bosque Phase III: Multi-Use Accessible Path Extension

 Public hikes in the Bosque were June 11, 18, and 25.
-The Bosque Working Group is scheduled to meet July 29.
-The public meeting date has changed to 6 - 7:30p.m.
-Aug.
+The Bosque Working Group is scheduled to met July 29.
+A public meeting date was held Aug.
 11 at the Los Duranes Community Center.
+Phase III of this project was completed in December, 2016.
+See "Recent Updates" below for more details.

 Past Public Input Meetings